 Determine Selection Technique

-Human Resources can assist the Selection Panel to arrange additional forms of assessment, usually conducted prior to interview, to provide extra information to identify the most suitable applicants for shortlisting.
-Additional assessment methods should be specifically relevant to the position as detailed in the Position Description.
+Human Resources can assist the selection panel to arrange additional forms of assessment, usually conducted prior to interview, to provide extra information to identify the most suitable applicants for shortlisting.
+Additional assessment methods should be specifically relevant to the position as detailed in the position description.
 Please allow sufficient time to arrange for the assessment and for applicants to undertake the testing.
+Examples of additional forms of assessment may be:

-Shortlisting requires the Selection Panel (as a group) to assess candidates against the selection criteria as stated in the position description.
-It is useful to weight the selection criteria, in terms of importance, to help rank the candidates in order of suitability.
-A candidate must meet ALL Essential selection criteria to be appointed.
+Shortlisting requires the hiring manager or chair of the selection panel to assess candidates against the selection criteria as stated in the position description.
+The hiring manager may elect to convene the selection panel to shortlist applications as a group or may conduct initial shortlisting themselves.
+It may be useful to weight the selection criteria, in terms of importance, to help rank the candidates in order of suitability.

 Shortlisting using the eRecruitment System